1946 Indianapolis 500: April

 With less than a month to go before the track officially opened for practice, entries continued to pour in.
-Cars were entered for Harry O'Reilly Schell, "Raph", Emil Andres, George Barringer, Joel Thorne, Cliff Bergere, Rudolf Caracciola, Tazio Nuvolari, Chet Miller, and several others.
+Cars were entered for Harry Schell, Raphaël Bethenod, Emil Andres, George Barringer, Joel Thorne, Cliff Bergere, Rudolf Caracciola, Tazio Nuvolari, Chet Miller, and several others.
 By the end of the month, the entry list was up to 44 cars.

 Refurbishment of the facility continued, including the near-completion of new grandstands.
 On April 6, the Speedway Golf Course opened for business.
 Officials announced that a small number of tickets were still available.

 George Barringer arrived with his car on April 22, and two days later on April 24, Barringer became the first driver to take to the track for the year.
 Barringer's supercharged rear-engined machine completed laps over 115 mph.
 Track president Wilbur Shaw, George Connor, Chet Miller, and others were on hand to watch.
 The following day, April 25, Tony Bettenhausen became the second driver to take laps.

 Off the track, Roy E. Cole, vice-president in charge of engineering at Studebaker, was named the chairman of the technical committee for the race.
 Also, the Lap Prize Fund was accumulating, and the prize fund was announced at $60,000, quelling some of the concern about a low purse.